MacLemon/CongressChecklist/README.md

 - If you don't want to be called $swearword, don't behave like one.
 - Help each other out
 - Read the [Anti Harrassment Policy][3] and live by it :-)
+- Ask if it is ok to take a picture BEFORE taking the picture.

 ## Things to do before travelling